affan28/milestone-project-/README.md

 ## UX

 1. This Website is for the Monkees Band who want to connect with fans and potential fans through:
-    +  Latest news about the band
+    +  Latest Events about the band
     +  Information about tours and concert dates
-    +  Getting to know the Band and its members through profiling
+    +  Getting the feedback from the fans
-    +  Visitors will be able to Join the Fanclub or login to their account if they are already part of the Fanclub
-    +  The is also an option to sign up for newsletters
     +  Visitors will also be able to follow the band via official social media handles

 2. Sales: On this website visitor will be able to: